zonemaster/zonemaster/docs/design/Profiles.md

 Profiles is a configuration format and feature of Zonemaster Engine.
 Each of Zonemaster CLI, Backend and GUI allow users and administrators to configure Zonemaster Engine with different profiles.

+This document provides a high-level view of how profiles are applied across the different Zonemaster components.
+For details on how profiles integrate with a given component, refer to the respective component documentations.
+Links to the relevant sections are provided below.

 ## Background

 The Zonemaster requirements and specification documents speak of user-configurable profiles and policies for Zonemaster Engine and CLI.

 In release 2017.4 all of the configurable features "config", "filter", "policy" and "profile" from the requirements and specifications were integrated into a single data structure, also called "profile".
-This document provides a high-level view of the new "profile" feature.

 ## Profiles in Zonemaster Engine